 Civita di Bagnoregio

-This is due to the fact that the abundance of these waters are used to generate electricity!
-So make sure to check hours before you begin your trek to the falls during your day trip from Rome!
+This is due to the fact that the abundance of these waters is used to generate electricity!
+So make sure to check the hours before you begin your trek to the falls during one of your cheap day trips from Rome, Italy!

 Rome Day Trips Over 2 Hours

 Of all the options for short trips from Rome you can take, Arezzo should be considered!

 A city located in eastern Tuscany, this location is well known as a quality medieval town, and tourists have raved about great wines and fantastic landscapes.

 You will love walking the streets of this city.
 Recently, Arezzo has become home to a newly re-discovered artist, Piero Della Francesco as well!

 Arezzo offers great art and sweeping views of the city.

 On top of a hill sits the Arezzo Cathedral which features painted vaulted ceilings of Mary Magdalene by Piero Della Francesco, and the chapel itself is also decorated with many other of his artworks.